 Blueberry Streusel Muffins are a way of life in the Dalkin household.
 My mom used to make these for us as kids and she still whips them up regularly whenever my sister and I are both in town.
-It’s one of those recipes that instantly transports me back to childhood and being a kid (the good old days when mom used to do my laundry – I miss those!)
+These and the double chocolate chip muffins instantly transport me back to childhood and being a kid (the good old days when mom used to do my laundry - I miss those!)
 Anyways, let’s make muffins.

 These couldn’t be easier and I am so pumped to be partnering with Capital One® to bring them into your kitchen!
 Capital One is about to make your life a little bit sweeter!
 If you tuned into my insta-stories last night, you’ll know that I just kicked off what is guaranteed to be an epic partnership!
 They have launched Savor℠, a new credit card that rewards customers 3% for dining purchases, 2% for grocery purchases and 1% for all other purchases - and for someone like me who goes out to eat and to the grocery store on a DAILY BASIS, it’s perfect.